bombrun/GaiaLab/README.md

 The current state of the art is AgisLab.
 This code is proprietary of DPAC, the scientific consortium processing the Gaia data and responsible for the publication of the final star catalogue.

-GaiaLab project is open source, developed by students and going some steps further in order to expose some of the global astrometric issues to a larger community.
+GaiaLab project is open source, developed by students and going some steps further in the simplification of the problem in order to expose some of the global astrometric issues to a larger community.

 The first version will be based on a very simple model :
 * single source